dart-lang/language/resources/type-system/strict-inference.md

 ### Function return types

-Declaring a recursive local function, a top-level function, a static method, a non-overriding instance method, a typedef, a generic function type, or a function-typed function parameter without a return type is an inference failure.
+Declaring a recursive local function, a top-level function, a static method, a non-overriding instance method, a type alias, a generic function type, or a function-typed function parameter without a return type is an inference failure.
 The return type of non-recursive local functions can always be inferred from downwards or upwards inference, as it will have a body, and the